pschmitt/schmitt.co-content/xdg-config-home.md

 ## Some symlinks remain

 Legacy, legacy...
 Screw legacy.
 Some programs aren't that easy to configure.
 For example there's mutt, firefox, ncmpcpp, wireshark, mplayer, xmonad, gimp...
 It's 2014 and we, linux users, haven't any **real** standard config directory.
 OSX solved the problem by just forbidding any program to write anywhere else, but that's not how we roll...
 I mean, just check your `$HOME` directory.
 How clamped is yours?!
-Sure there a few projects like [libetc](http://ordiluc.net/fs/libetc/ "libetc") that aim to solve this, but wouldn't it be a better world if every Linux developer would embrace `$XDG_CONFIG_HOME`?
+Sure there are a few projects like [libetc](http://ordiluc.net/fs/libetc/ "libetc") that aim to solve this, but wouldn't it be a better world if every Linux developer would embrace `$XDG_CONFIG_HOME`?

 _PS: If you know a way to move an app's config files to `$XDG_CONFIG_HOME` that I didn't mention, please let me know in the comments - I'll update this post._